g4m817/llm-gather-inference-metrics/README.md

 # llm-gather-inference-metrics
-This is just a script that runs test prompts against a system prompt and gathers statistics across the layers to see how much attention its paying to system vs user input
+This is just a script that runs test prompts against a system prompt and gathers statistics across the layers to see how much attention its paying to system vs user input.
+Shoutout to my boy ChatGPT for helping me produce and analyze the data

 ```
 pip install torch transformers matplotlib numpy pandas